AKROGIS/AGSbuilder/Readme.md

 # ArcGIS Service Builder

+**NOTE**
+This project was abandoned and archived 5/2021 Due to challanges with the differences between Pro and ArcMap, and unecessary complexity.
+The recommended solution is a collection of Pro projects with publishable maps organized in a well known folder with a readme file to describe any special instructions.
+These maps can be updated and republished as often as necessary to keep the services current.
+For the AKRO GIS team, there are Pro projects organized in a services folder under each server running ArcGIS Server (See `T:\Projects\AKR\ArcGIS Server`).
+A similar folder structure can be adopted for AGOL and Portal.

 This is a python task that will sync a local folder structure of web mapping service definitions (typically as maps, and layers) with an instance of ArcGIS Server or Portal/AGOL.
 It will create, update, and delete services as needed